osinstom/osinstom.github.io/_posts/2019-02-26-ovs-dpdk-vm-testing.md

 This blog posts describes how to setup OVS-DPDK with VM for performance testing.
 I hope it will be found useful for anyone, who will need to run OVS-DPDK with KVM.
 With this setup I was able to achieve ~8.5 Mpps (~7.5 Gbps) for l2fwd on HP ProLiant DL380 Gen9 server with 2x Intel(R) Xeon(R) CPU E5-2650 v3 @ 2.30GHz and 128 GB RAM.

+If you have any problem to reproduce the steps to configure OVS-DPDK with VM don't hesitate to contact me.